 Your credit score is a key that could open doors to loans.
 This number tells lenders how well you have managed credit and debt in the past.
 The better your credit score is, the more options you generally have for borrowing.

 Can you get a personal loan with fair credit?
-Yes, you can find loans to meet your needs with a score in this range.
+Yes, there are loans out there to meet your needs with a score in this range.
 You just need to do a little prep work to find the right loan and the right lender to work with.

 What is fair credit?

 Fair credit usually means your score is in recovery mode from a past negative mark, or that you're still working on establishing a positive credit history in the first place.
-To a lender, fair credit means you might be riskier than other borrowers, but it's not an absolute roadblock to getting a personal loan.
+To a lender, fair credit signals a bit more uncertainty—but it's not a closed door.
+Many lenders work with borrowers at this score range, and your full financial picture matters too.

 What credit score do I need for a personal loan?
 The answer is specific to the lender.
 Some lenders may approve you for a personal loan with a score of 580, if you have steady income or a co-signer.
 Others may prefer a score of 670 or better.
 That's good credit territory on the FICO scale.